UW-INFO442-SP24/ecolo-me/Testing_Protocol.md

 - Click the "Accept" or "Decline" button on the card.
 - Verify that the user is taken to the next challenge in the series without errors

+## Feature 2
-**Feature 2:** Print Challenges: Our goal is to verify that the application builds on the engagement established in the "Accept or Decline" quiz
+Print Challenges: Our goal is to verify that the application builds on the engagement established in the "Accept or Decline" quiz

 In this acceptance test, we will ask stakeholders to follow the following steps: